 Scimitar-horned oryx Oryx dammah once ranged across North Africa.
-Now extinct in the wild, they currently live only in zoos.
-The good news for the future of these animals is that there are several successful breeding herds in zoos.
-San Diego Zoo Global has had over 500 scimitar-horned oryx births, a world record!
-Perhaps one day these animals can return to the wild.
+Now extinct in their native habitat, they currently live only in zoos.
+The good news is that there are several successful breeding herds in zoos.
+San Diego Zoo Wildlife Alliance has had over 500 scimitar-horned oryx births, a world record!
+Perhaps one day these oryx can return to their native habitat.

 The Arabian oryx Oryx leucoryx was endangered.
-This antelope of the Arabian Peninsula and Sinai Desert became extinct in the wild by the 1960s, mostly due to hunters shooting them with high-powered rifles.
-To save these animals, nine Arabian oryx from private collections in Oman, Kuwait, and Saudi Arabia, as well as from the London Zoo, were moved to the Phoenix Zoo in Arizona.
+This antelope of the Arabian Peninsula and Sinai Desert became extinct in their native habitat by the 1960s, mostly due to hunters shooting them with high-powered rifles.
+To save the species, nine Arabian oryx from private collections in Oman, Kuwait, and Saudi Arabia, as well as from the London Zoo, were moved to the Phoenix Zoo in Arizona.
 These nine oryx became known as the World Herd.
 A second breeding group of three oryx, from a zoo in Saudi Arabia was started at the Los Angeles Zoo.

 By 2012, 359 Arabian oryx had been born at the Park!
-In one of the great conservation success stories, 73 Arabian oryx have been returned to Oman, the United Arab Emirates, and Jordan for release to protected areas in their native range.
+In one of the great conservation success stories, 73 Arabian oryx have been returned to Oman, the United Arab Emirates, and Jordan for reintroduction to protected areas in their native range.
 The species' status is now listed as vulnerable, rather than endangered, by the International Union for Conservation of Nature.